Background of HIV self-testing

 However, currently only an estimated 54% of people living with HIV globally know their status.
 Increased uptake of HIV testing is essential to reaching the 90-90-90 goals.
 By addressing key barriers to uptake, self-testing could play an important role in this.

-Evidence relating to HIV self-testing is still limited, but several HIVST evaluation trials are currently being conducted.
+Evidence relating to HIVST is increasing, with a number of HIVST evaluation trials currently being conducted.
 See the HIVST website’s Evidence Map for more details.